snyk/snyk-nodejs-plugin/README.md

 ## Snyk Node.js Plugin

-This plugin provides dependency metadata for npm and Yarn projects and workspaces.
+This plugin provides dependency metadata for npm, Yarn and pnpm projects and workspaces.
 It is an internal component intended for use by our [CLI tool](https://github.com/snyk/snyk).

 # Support